Cartoons Underground 2018

 Biography: Chen Xi once worked as a TV animation director and an independent director.
 He is currently a lecturer in Beijing Film Academy.
 In 2010, he is awarded the Special International Jury Prize in Hiroshima International Animation Festival.
 He is the international jury member of NCAIAF 2016.

-Directed by Anna Mantzaris
+Anna Mantzaris (Swedish)

 Synopsis: Moments of lost self-control.